 Age and sex are associated with post-discharge QOL among trauma patients.
 Elderly populations and females tend to have limited access to resources, reduced social capital, disparities in support, poor health-seeking behavior, and restricted education and employment opportunities (10–14).
 This can shape their post-discharge well-being and outcomes after trauma (15–18).

 Consequently, older age and being a female can make trauma patients more vulnerable to poorer post-discharge QOL (19–22).
 There is some evidence that in LMIC settings, older females may have higher morbidity compared to other demographic groups (23,24).
 Additionally, age and sex shape health outcomes, working not as an additive but a multiplicative interaction across different age groups and sex (25–27).

-However, there is little research on the interaction between age and sex on QOL among post-discharge trauma patients in LMIC settings.
+There is little research on the interaction between age and sex on QOL among post-discharge trauma patients in LMIC settings.
 Understanding the interaction between age and sex on QOL may provide insights for improving trauma management and developing support services in LMIC settings (28,29).
-The aim of this study is to assess the interaction of age and sex with post-discharge QOL among adult trauma patients using the context of urban India.
+The aim of this study is to assess the interaction of age and sex with post-discharge QOL among adult trauma patients in the context of urban India.

 Methods